definitio/Valetudo/README.md

     <p align="center"><h2>Free your vacuum from the cloud</h2></p>
 </div>

+With patch to significantly reduce amount of MQTT traffic by filtering out dupicate messages: 600-700 -> ~10 per minute.

 Valetudo aims to be a vendor-agnostic abstraction and cloud replacement for vacuum robots which started as a standalone binary on rooted roborock vacuums.